 Thanks to his father he got an early start in the film business as a child actor, first appearing in Deliverance (1972) then returning to cinema in Excalibur (1981) and The Emerald Forest (1985) directed by his father.
-In Hope and Glory (1987), also directed by his father, he appears in a non-speaking role as the young German Luftwaffe pilot shot down, parachuting into the small village.
-More recent films include The Serpent's Kiss (1997) on which he met Ewan McGregor, and The Bunker (2001).
+In Hope and Glory (1987), also directed by his father, Charlie appears in a non-speaking role as the young German Luftwaffe pilot shot down, parachuting into the small village.
+Other films include The Serpent's Kiss (1997) on which he met Ewan McGregor, and The Bunker (2001).

-Long Way Round" (2004) was a motorcycle trip from London to New York via Europe and Asia with Ewan McGregor in 2004.
+Long Way Round (2004) was a motorcycle trip from London to New York via Europe and Asia with Ewan McGregor in 2004.
 It was the realisation of a dream born out of two friends' love of motorbikes, the freedom of the open road, and the adrenaline rush of an extreme challenge.

 During the rally Charley injured himself and was forced to retire from the race after five days.
 In May 2007, he started another journey with McGregor: this time taking part in Long Way Down - a trip from John O' Groats in Scotland, to Cape Town, South Africa.
-This was first televised on BBC2 in October 2007.
+This was first televised on BBC2 in 2007.

-In May 2009, one year later, Charley commenced his second series of By Any Means - a trip that would take Charley and his team from Sydney to Tokyo via the Pacific Rim - from Freshwater Park on the Northern Beaches of Sydney and heading up to the Central Coast of NSW by motorbike.
+In 2009, one year later, Charley commenced his second series of By Any Means - a trip that would take Charley and his team from Sydney to Tokyo via the Pacific Rim - from Freshwater Park on the Northern Beaches of Sydney and heading up to the Central Coast of NSW by motorbike.

 In 2010, Charley Boorman completed a UK-wide live tour, playing to capacity crowds...
-The tour has been asked to go to many other countries to fulfil International demand for this best-selling Adventurer.
+The tour was invited to visit many other countries to fulfil International demand for this best-selling Adventurer.
 In January 2011, Charley Boorman took part in a national live-event TV program (on behalf of his chosen Charity Unicef).